vermicida/name-this-release/README.md

 $ ntr
 ```

 Ok, I know this is not the magic you've been waiting for.
-But this is cool, isn't it?
+But it's cool, isn't it?

 ## License